Edgewell Personal Care (NYSE:EPC) Updates FY 2022 Earnings Guidance

 Edgewell Personal Care (NYSE:EPC – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $2.38-$2.66 for the period, compared to the consensus earnings per share estimate of $2.81.
+The company provided EPS guidance of $2.38-$2.66 for the period, compared to the consensus EPS estimate of $2.81.
 The company issued revenue guidance of -.

-Several equities research analysts have commented on the stock.
-Wells Fargo & Company dropped their price objective on shares of Edgewell Personal Care from $55.00 to $47.00 and set an overweight rating on the stock in a report on Wednesday, February 9th.
-StockNews.com began coverage on Edgewell Personal Care in a research report on Thursday, March 31st.
-They set a hold rating on the stock.
-Barclays decreased their price target on Edgewell Personal Care from $34.00 to $29.00 in a research report on Thursday, May 12th.
-Zacks Investment Research upgraded Edgewell Personal Care from a sell rating to a hold rating in a research report on Thursday, April 7th.
-Finally, Morgan Stanley decreased their price target on Edgewell Personal Care from $46.00 to $43.00 and set an equal weight rating on the stock in a research report on Thursday, February 10th.
-Five research analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
-Based on data from MarketBeat.com, the stock currently has a consensus rating of Hold and a consensus target price of $45.57.
+Several brokerages recently commented on EPC.
+Morgan Stanley reduced their price objective on shares of Edgewell Personal Care from $46.00 to $43.00 and set an equal weight rating for the company in a research note on Thursday, February 10th.
+The Goldman Sachs Group reduced their price objective on shares of Edgewell Personal Care from $57.00 to $53.00 in a research note on Tuesday, March 29th.
+StockNews.com began coverage on shares of Edgewell Personal Care in a research note on Thursday, March 31st.
+They issued a hold rating for the company.
+Barclays cut their target price on shares of Edgewell Personal Care from $34.00 to $29.00 in a research report on Thursday, May 12th.
+Finally, Zacks Investment Research upgraded shares of Edgewell Personal Care from a sell rating to a hold rating in a research report on Thursday, April 7th.
+Five analysts have rated the stock with a hold rating and two have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, Edgewell Personal Care currently has a consensus rating of Hold and an average target price of $45.57.

-The firm also recently declared a quarterly dividend, which will be paid on Thursday, July 7th.
-Shareholders of record on Thursday, June 2nd will be given a dividend of $0.15 per share.
-This represents a $0.60 dividend on an annualized basis and a yield of 1.63%.
-The ex-dividend date is Wednesday, June 1st.
-Edgewell Personal Care’s payout ratio is currently 27.65%.
+The company also recently declared a quarterly dividend, which will be paid on Thursday, July 7th.
+Stockholders of record on Thursday, June 2nd will be issued a dividend of $0.15 per share.
+The ex-dividend date of this dividend is Wednesday, June 1st.
+This represents a $0.60 dividend on an annualized basis and a dividend yield of 1.63%.
+Edgewell Personal Care’s dividend payout ratio (DPR) is presently 27.65%.

-In other Edgewell Personal Care news, insider Eric F. O’toole sold 7,000 shares of the stock in a transaction that occurred on Tuesday, March 15th.
+In other news, insider Eric F. O’toole sold 7,000 shares of Edgewell Personal Care stock in a transaction dated Tuesday, March 15th.
 The shares were sold at an average price of $37.00, for a total transaction of $259,000.00.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-1.38% of the stock is owned by company insiders.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Insiders own 1.38% of the company’s stock.

-Large investors have recently added to or reduced their stakes in the company.
-Advisor Group Holdings Inc. boosted its stake in shares of Edgewell Personal Care by 42.3% during the first quarter.
-Advisor Group Holdings Inc. now owns 1,895 shares of the company’s stock valued at $70,000 after purchasing an additional 563 shares during the period.
-Jane Street Group LLC purchased a new stake in shares of Edgewell Personal Care during the first quarter valued at approximately $229,000.
-Mariner LLC purchased a new stake in Edgewell Personal Care in the first quarter worth $634,000.
-PNC Financial Services Group Inc. boosted its holdings in Edgewell Personal Care by 75.3% in the first quarter.
-PNC Financial Services Group Inc. now owns 17,861 shares of the company’s stock valued at $655,000 after acquiring an additional 7,673 shares in the last quarter.
-Finally, Squarepoint Ops LLC boosted its holdings in Edgewell Personal Care by 47.7% in the fourth quarter.
-Squarepoint Ops LLC now owns 20,947 shares of the company’s stock valued at $957,000 after acquiring an additional 6,763 shares in the last quarter.
-91.06% of the stock is owned by hedge funds and other institutional investors.
+A number of institutional investors have recently added to or reduced their stakes in EPC.
+Renaissance Technologies LLC grew its stake in Edgewell Personal Care by 64.4% during the first quarter.
+Renaissance Technologies LLC now owns 55,400 shares of the company’s stock worth $2,032,000 after buying an additional 21,700 shares during the period.
+Vident Investment Advisory LLC grew its stake in Edgewell Personal Care by 4.1% during the fourth quarter.
+Vident Investment Advisory LLC now owns 44,299 shares of the company’s stock worth $2,024,000 after buying an additional 1,764 shares during the period.
+Thrivent Financial for Lutherans grew its stake in Edgewell Personal Care by 0.7% during the fourth quarter.
+Thrivent Financial for Lutherans now owns 44,241 shares of the company’s stock worth $2,022,000 after buying an additional 299 shares during the period.
+Citigroup Inc. grew its stake in Edgewell Personal Care by 6.3% during the first quarter.
+Citigroup Inc. now owns 50,908 shares of the company’s stock worth $1,867,000 after buying an additional 3,004 shares during the period.
+Finally, Great West Life Assurance Co.
+Can grew its stake in Edgewell Personal Care by 1.0% during the first quarter.
+Great West Life Assurance Co.
+Can now owns 49,169 shares of the company’s stock worth $1,854,000 after buying an additional 483 shares during the period.
+Hedge funds and other institutional investors own 91.06% of the company’s stock.

 Edgewell Personal Care Company is a manufacturer and marketer of personal care products in the wet shave, sun and skin care, feminine care and infant care categories.
 As of September 30, 2016, the Company had a portfolio of over 25 brands.
 It manages its business in four segments: Wet Shave, Sun and Skin Care, Feminine Care and All Other.